chrox/RealTimeElectrophy/README.txt

 the acquisition system for each screen sweep.
 Once the visual stimuli is synchronized with the spikes via Experimenter, preliminary data analysis can be performed in real time.

+HARDWARE REQUIREMENTS

+A recent stand-alone graphics card is required to draw stimuli fast enough for real time control.
+In our lab, we use an nVIDIA Quadro NVS 440 card in MultiView mode to horizontally span the screen over three or four monitors.
+Any recent nVIDIA GeForce card should be able to run smoothly in DualView mode on two monitors.
+And we use a Data Translation Digital I/O board to trigger the acquisition device.
+Currently only Data Translation DT340 is tested.

 INSTALLATION

 First, download and install these dependencies: